culpur/Ai-Driver/README.md

 ## 👷 Contribution
 	1. Fork the repo
-	2. Make changes in feature branch
+	2. Make changes in the feature branch
 	3. Submit PR

 ⸻